edgelesssys/marblerun/docs/overview.md

 * Env: Environment variables
 * Argv: Command line arguments

-These *Parameters* are passed from the *Coordinator* to secure enclaves after successful initial remote attestation. *Parameters* can contain the following placeholders:
+These *Parameters* are passed from the Coordinator to secure enclaves after successful initial remote attestation. *Parameters* can contain the following placeholders:

-* `$$root_ca`: The root certificate of the cluster issued by the *Coordinator*; it can be used to verify the certificates of all marbles in the cluster.
+* `$$root_ca`: The root certificate of the cluster issued by the Coordinator; it can be used to verify the certificates of all marbles in the cluster.
-* `$$marble_cert`: The marble's certificate; issued by the *Coordinator* and used for marble-to-marble and marble-to-client authentication
+* `$$marble_cert`: The marble's certificate; issued by the Coordinator and used for marble-to-marble and marble-to-client authentication
 * `$$marble_key`: The private key corresponding to `$$marble_cert`
 * `$$seal_key`: A 128-bit symmetric encryption key that can be used for sealing data to disk in a host-independent way; if a marble is scheduled or restarted on a new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.